Tombstone promotion: One-day generals

 The Army, which had its own Civil War hump to flatten, created the equivalent of a tombstone promotion by advancing officers shortly before they retired, often with only a single day in the higher grade.

-In 1894, Frank Wheaton was promoted to major general ahead of John R. Brooke, a senior but younger brigadier general, because Wheaton would retire for age only a month later.
-Brooke finally became a major general after another two junior but older brigadier generals, James W. Forsyth and Zenas R. Bliss, were promoted ahead of him on condition that each apply to retire after a week.
-The four brigadier generalcies vacated by Wheaton, Forsyth, Bliss, and Brooke were filled by six colonels, two of whom also retired almost immediately, setting a pattern for the future.
-Between the end of the Spanish–American War and August 1901, twenty-three more colonels were promoted to brigadier general and promptly retired.
+Among the brigadier general ranks in 1894, Frank Wheaton was promoted to major general ahead of John R. Brooke, who was more senior but younger, because Wheaton would retire for age only a month later.
+The same promotions were offered to James W. Forsyth and Zenas R. Bliss, on the condition that they retired after a week, allowing Brooke to become an active major general.
+After Brooke's retirement, the four brigadier general vacancies were filled by six colonels, two of whom also retired almost immediately, setting a precedent for the future.
+Between the end of the Spanish–American War and August 1901, 23 more colonels were promoted to brigadier general and promptly retired.

 Navy officers made similar pacts to retire more officers in flag grades.
 In 1883, Asiatic Station commander Peirce Crosby agreed to step down a few months early so Alexander C. Rhind could be promoted to rear admiral the day before reaching retirement age.
-The Asiatic Station lost another commander in July 1894 when Joseph S. Skerrett retired early to vacate his rear admiralcy for the senior commodore, Joseph P. Fyffe, who retired for age a few days later and was succeeded by Oscar F. Stanton, who also retired early after a few days, clearing the path for Henry Erben to be rear admiral for the five weeks until his statutory retirement in September.
+In July 1894, Asiatic Station commander Joseph S. Skerrett retired early to vacate his rear admiralcy for the senior commodore, Joseph P. Fyffe, who also promptly retired a few days later and was succeeded by Oscar F. Stanton, who also retired early after a few days.
+Stanton's replacement, Henry Erben, was rear admiral for five weeks, until his statutory retirement in September.